 If you decide that wallpapering is the best option for your new, updated RV interior, there are a few things you need to do before you begin.

-First, pick out your favorite design.
-Once you have your wall paper picked out it’s time to prepare your RV walls.
+Once you have your wallpaper picked out, it’s time to prepare your RV walls.

-Before you get started, you need to see what kind of material is on your current walls.
+The first step is to find out what kind of material is on your current walls.

 (Unfortunately, I know this from experience 😖)

 So, assuming you don’t need to remove any existing wallpaper first, here are the steps for preparing your walls for the new peel and stick wallpaper:

 Using a damp cloth or sponge and some soapy warm water, scrub down your walls until there is no dirt or grime.